Henri Alleg: Initial arrest and torture

-On 12 June 1957 Alleg was arrested on suspicion of undermining the power of the state by France's 10th Paratrooper Division in the home of his friend, mathematics professor Maurice Audin, who was arrested the day before and would later die under questionable circumstances while imprisoned.
+On 12 June 1957, Alleg was arrested on suspicion of undermining the power of the state by France's 10th Paratrooper Division in the home of his friend, mathematics professor Maurice Audin, who had been arrested the day before and later died under torture by the French state during the Battle of Algiers.
 Alleg underwent one month of torture in El-Biar, a suburb of Algiers, despite the fact that no charges had been laid against him.
 While in French custody, Alleg was submitted to many kinds of cruel tortures, both physical and mental, in an effort to get him to reveal the names of those who had sheltered him for the past several months.
 His "treatment" consisted of electric shocks, burning, forced swallowing and inhaling of water to simulate drowning (now known as water boarding), and being hung from various devices.
 He was also injected with an experimental dose of the barbiturate sodium pentothal, which was thought to be a kind of truth serum.
 Despite the intensity of his torture and the relentless pursuit of answers by the French "paras", Alleg never talked or revealed the names of anyone who aided or abetted him in his undercover life.
 While imprisoned, French soldiers visited Henri's wife and questioned her about his activities and whereabouts.
 She was not subjected to any use of force, but was considered under arrest for the five days of her questioning.

 As his French torturers realized that Alleg would rather die than betray those who hid him, they transferred him to Lodi camp in Algiers, where he recovered at the Barberousse military hospital and prison.
 He wrote a letter to his wife confirming his presence at the Lodi camp and saying that he "hoped to regain his health, given rest and time."